Azure/azure-powershell/src/Support/Support.Autorest/docs/Get-AzSupportTicket.md

 517f2da6-9bc71cda-278fc71b-7b86-4289-baec-922e8be1a04a test                                  2403080040012292 Minimal  Billing            3/8/2024 9:03:26 PM
 test1-5dda17d0-a60d-4f4c-82e3-0fe3604c0ed4             test ticket - please ignore and close 2403060040007460 Minimal  Billing            3/6/2024 3:09:28 PM

-Lists all the support tickets for an Azure subscription
+Lists all the support tickets for an Azure subscription.
+If no parameters are specified, then this command will retrieve all tickets created in the last week by default.

 ### Example 2: Get a support ticket at subscription level
 ```powershell